-The City of Sammamish adopts the BMPs and water quality treatment menus in the 2016 KCSWDM.
+The City of Sammamish adopts the BMPs and water quality treatment menus in the 2021 KCSWDM.
 Special treatment requirements for runoff draining to impaired waterbodies are addressed in Chapter 1.
-An exception to the 2016 KCSWDM is the treatment requirement for runoff discharging to lakes designated to receive a higher level of total phosphorus removal.
-The Sensitive Lake Protection Menu in the 2016 KCSWDM has a treatment goal of 50 percent reduction of annual average total phosphorus (TP), assuming typical pollutant concentrations in urban runoff.
+An exception to the 2021 KCSWDM is the treatment requirement for runoff discharging to lakes designated to receive a higher level of total phosphorus removal.
+The Sensitive Lake Protection Menu in the 2021 KCSWDM has a treatment goal of 50 percent reduction of annual average total phosphorus (TP), assuming typical pollutant concentrations in urban runoff.
 Lake management plans and studies have determined that Beaver Lake and Pine Lake require higher levels of phosphorus removal to protect the lakes from eutrophication brought about by development.
 Within these areas, a treatment goal of 80 percent reduction of TP is required.
 Areas requiring the higher level of TP reduction are shown on the Water Quality Treatment Application map accompanying this Addendum.
 Proponents for projects within these areas shall work with the City to determine the appropriate measures to be taken to achieve the 80 percent TP reduction goal.
+Note that a drainage adjustment is not required for AKART for 80% phosphorus treatment on Pine and Beaver Lakes in accordance with SDC 21.03.020.AA.6.

-Change to 2016 KCSWDM
+Changes to 2021 KCSWDM

-• Section 6.4.1.2 DESIGN CRITERIA, Figure 6.4.1.B Waterfowl Sign (page 6-85 of the 2016 KCSWDM) - This section does not apply.
-City of Sammamish does not require this signage.
-The City of Sammamish allows bioretention to be used for pretreatment.
-The bioretention system shall be designed per the requirements in the 2012 Stormwater Management Manual for Western Washington (Ecology Manual).
+- Section 6.4.1.2 DESIGN CRITERIA, Figure 6.4.1.B Waterfowl Sign (page 6-85 of the 2021 KCSWDM) This section does not apply.
+City of Sammamish does not require this signage. - Section 6.5.1 GENERAL REQUIREMENTS FOR FILTRATION FACILITIES, Presettling Requirements (page 6-105) The City of Sammamish allows bioretention to be used for pretreatment.
+The bioretention system shall be designed per the requirements in the 2019 Stormwater Management Manual for Western Washington (Ecology Manual). - Section 6.5.3.2 DESIGN CRITERIA, Access Requirements (page 6-125) Add the following under at the end of the sentence that begins "A minimum of 24 square feet of ventilation grate...: